saxenam06/Operationalizing-Machine-Learning/README.md

 ### Screenshots of the `RunDetails` widget
 ![image](https://github.com/saxenam06/Operationalizing-Machine-Learning/assets/83720464/7d800a74-c40b-4506-ba47-971b77460b24)

 ### Screenshot of the best model trained with it's parameters.
 ![image](https://github.com/saxenam06/Operationalizing-Machine-Learning/assets/83720464/b699262d-88a1-45c3-9a64-67278e2a1ff3)

 ## Screen Recording
 https://www.youtube.com/watch?v=OMyNuI0wpNM

+### Future work
+Future enhancements for the project include
+- Integrating a trigger as soon as there is a change in the dataset or new data arrives in blobstore.
+- Utilizing Apache Benchmark for performance optimization.